Jayshah6699/sudoku-gui/README.md

-# sudoku-gui
+# Sudoku with GUI
+Sudoku with gui.
-Sudoku with gui with auto solver option.
+Back tracking and auto solver option.
+With timer.